 After making enquiries, the directors have a reasonable expectation, given the nature of the regulated water services business, that the Group has adequate resources to continue in operational existence for the foreseeable future.
-The Group has £909.1m of undrawn committed borrowing facilities and has a robust business model with positive cash flows projected for the next 25 years (note 10).
+The Group has £909.1m of undrawn committed borrowing facilities and has a robust business model with positive cash flows projected for the next 25 years.
 For this reason, the directors continue to adopt the going concern basis in preparing the financial statements.

-Disclosure of information to auditors
+Directors' statement as to disclosure of information to auditors